 Shielding is ‘a measure to protect people who are clinically extremely vulnerable by minimising all interactions between them and others’ (see Gov.uk Guidance on shielding).
 And yes, you could have been placed on furlough when shielding.
 Unfortunately the government guidance on shielding was initially not very clear, and therefore some employers got this wrong.

-Could an old / pregnant / vulnerable employee have been placed on furlough leave, even though the company was not laying anyone else off?
+Could old / pregnant / vulnerable employees have been placed on furlough leave, even though the company was not laying anyone else off?

 Do the government percentage payments cover commission and bonuses?